-Cambridge International AS Level Divinity constitutes the first half of the Cambridge International A Level course in Divinity and therefore provides a suitable foundation for the study of Divinity at A Level and thence for related courses in higher education.
-Depending on local university entrance requirements, it may permit or assist progression directly to university courses in Divinity or some other subjects.
-It is also suitable for candidates intending to pursue careers or further study in Divinity or Religious Studies, or as part of a course of general education.
+Cambridge International A Level Divinity provides a suitable foundation for the study of Divinity or Religious Studies or related courses in higher education.
+Equally it is suitable for candidates intending to pursue careers or further study in Divinity or Religious Studies, or as part of a course of general education.